 The Interdisciplinary Ethics Fellowship Program is rooted in the commitment of the Center for Ethics in Society to bringing ethical reflection to bear on pressing social problems.
 Addressing many of these social problems involves knowledge of the work of social science, law, engineering, and the life sciences.
 The premise of this program is that the normative scholarship of fellows will be enhanced by engagement with empirically-oriented scholars.
 To that end, each fellow in the program will be matched with a partner research center at Stanford that is dedicated to interdisciplinary research, including HAI and other campus centers depending on applicants' interests.

-NEW Postdoc Opportunity: Stanford Embedded Ethics Fellowship (Application deadline for 2020-2021 year has passed)
+Stanford Embedded EthiCS Fellowship (Application deadline for 2020-2021 year has passed.)

 Stanford Embedded Ethics is a collaborative program that embeds the teaching of ethics directly into the core undergraduate courses of Stanford’s computer science curriculum.
 Working in collaboration with CS faculty and graduate students, the fellow will create curricular materials, course assignments, and teach ethics modules across three to six courses in the inaugural year of the program, and in doing so, will have the opportunity to shape the direction of this new approach to technology education at Stanford.